-A personal financial statement is a form or spreadsheet detailing a person's financial state at a certain point in time.
-This statement is typically used to demonstrate a party's credit worthiness or financial stability.
-This can allow them to get financing or loans, such as an auto loan, credit cards, or mortgage.
+A personal financial statement is used by individuals who would like to take a closer look at their financial health.
+This statement is typically used to demonstrate a party's creditworthiness or financial stability.
+This can help them get approved for financing or loans, such as an auto loan, credit cards, or mortgage.
 It is similar to a credit report.

 A personal financial statement should contain the following basic elements:

 Personal information – This means your full legal name, address, telephone number, and any other contact information you’d like to share.
 This personal information is used to identify who the personal financial statement is for.
 If you’re an entrepreneur trying to get a loan or investment, you may also want to include the name of your business.